Day 1 Amman

 Day 2 Amman

 A day of exploration lies ahead as we journey south to Petra today.
 The route we follow, along the King's Highway, gives us the chance to visit some fascinating sites.
 First, we're going to Madaba, where St George's Church is home to the famous Mosaic Map.
 Dating back to the 6th century, it is the oldest map of Palestine in existence.
 After you've admired this revered work of art, you've got the chance to make your own as we include a visit to a mosaic school to learn this intricate craft.
-After you've created a unique souvenir of your holiday, we'll continue our journey to Mount Nebo.
+After a traditional Jordanian lunch, we'll continue our journey to Mount Nebo.
 This elevated ridge rises 700 metres above sea level and, according to the Hebrew Bible, it's from here that Moses saw the Promised Land.
 We'll stand here today and take in panoramic views of the Holy Land and the valley of the River Jordan.

 Day 4 Petra